Loading Guild Resources

 Rent Repayment or Rent Stopping Orders

-The person who allegedly committed the offence does not have to have been charged or convicted for a rent-stopping order.
+The person who allegedly committed the offence need not have been charged or convicted to be subject to a rent-stopping order.

 The effect of a rent-stopping order is to stop, for a period, any rent payable by an occupier.
-Legally the occupier will be considered to have paid this rent, and no rent arrears claim could be made.
+Legally, the occupier will be considered to have paid this rent, and no claim for rent arrears can be made.

-A rent repayment order works similarly but applies to periodic payments of rent already paid to a person when some breach of the legislation had occurred.
-In addition to Rent Smart Wales or a local authority applying for a rent repayment order, an occupier may apply.
+A rent repayment order operates similarly but applies to periodic rent payments already made to a person when a breach of the legislation has occurred.
+In addition to Rent Smart Wales or a local authority, an occupier may apply for a rent repayment order.

 Possession Notices